suryart/dynamic_configuration/README.markdown

 ### Overriding settings per Rails environment ###

-To overwrite the settings for a given Rails environment, just create a subdirectory of the options directory, named after the name of environment, for example config/options/test/.
+To overwrite the settings for a given Rails environment, just create a subdirectory of the options directory named after the name of the environment, for example config/options/test/.
 Then create a file corresponding to the group of settings of which one or more you want to override.
 For example, if config/options/main.rb looks like above,